RSDKModding/RSDKv4-Decompilation/FAQ.md

 A: This is a known script issue with most Sega Forever versions of the games.
 Using the [decompiled scripts](https://github.com/Rubberduckycooly/Sonic-1-Sonic-2-2013-Script-Decompilation) should fix it.

 ### Q: Why is the default life count 1 instead of 3?
 A: This is due to a change made in recent Sega Forever versions of the games.
-Using the [decompiled scripts](https://github.com/Rubberduckycooly/Sonic-1-Sonic-2-2013-Script-Decompilation) should fix it.
+Using the [decompiled scripts](https://github.com/Rubberduckycooly/Sonic-1-Sonic-2-2013-Script-Decompilation) should fix it in most instances.

 # Using Origins RSDK Files
 ### Q: Why doesn't using the datafile work?